Back at full strength, Oklahoma rolls Pine Bluff

 Robertson made all four of her 3-pointers in the first quarter as the Sooners (3-4) jumped out to a 12-0 lead, and she dropped in three more in the second quarter.

+“Taylor’s not gonna be that open again in Big 12 play,” Coale said.
+“She won’t. … Knowing how to exploit that is gonna be really important for our team.”

+Coale’s team played rugged defense throughout the first half, holding the Lady Lions to 30 points.

 OU’s sensational freshman trio stayed hot as well.
-Skylar Vann and Nevaeh Tot each hit 3s as OU built a 61-30 halftime lead over UAPB (1-5).
+Skylar Vann and Nevaeh Tot each hit 3s as OU built a 61-30 halftime lead.

 Tot, Vann and Heavenly Greer had combined for 73 points, 54 rebounds and 24 assists in the team’s previous four games.